ferrous-systems/rust-exercises/exercise-book/src/async-chat/clean_shutdown.md

 2. Next, the broker exits `while let Some(event) = events.next().await` loop.
 3. It's crucial that, at this stage, we drop the `peers` map.
    This drops writer's senders.
-4. Now we can join all of the writers.
+4. Tokio will automatically wait for all finishing futures
 5. Finally, we join the broker, which also guarantees that all the writes have terminated.